sergioclemente/WorkoutPlanner/README.md

 Workout View
 * Don't require a title for validating
-* add profiles - workaround today is links
 * add the hability for named groups (warmup/mainset/cooldown) - workaround today is comments

-List Workouts:
-* Add filtering (to text and duration)
-* Add histogram of zones

 Player:
 * Fix play of music on iphone